New World (Joe Chambers album)

 New World is the second album led by drummer Joe Chambers recorded in 1976 and released on the short-lived Finite label.

+Background

+The record was released on Octave NPCC-1143 in 2018.

 Reception

 The review for AllMusic stated "Chambers excels in hard bop, avant-garde, soul-jazz, and fusion contexts, and New World is proof positive of that fact."